Beanminchild/BangAtHome/README.md

 ## Extra
-I will continue to add more features to this so if you like stay tuned.
+I will continue to add more features to this so if you like stay tuned...